Frequently Asked Questions

 Where do most RIS students come from?
 Does RIS have nationality caps?

 We have students from more than 25 nationalities all over the world.
 The majority of our students are Thai nationals, followed by Americans, Indians, Japanese, Taiwanese, and Koreans.

 Our Academic Year runs from mid-August to early June, and is divided into two semesters: August – December, and January – June.

 Does RIS offer boarding?

-Yes, we have apartment-like dorms for students from 7th grade.
-The dorm is located right in the center of our safe, 28-acre fresh-air suburban campus.
+Yes, we have apartment-like dorms for students from Grade 7.
+The dorm is located right in the center of our safe, beautifully landscaped 29-acre clean-air campus.